hojberg/unison-money/README.md

 The design of the library is built after a couple of principles.
 1) We want to ensure Money is handled correctly and that money math is sound.
 The amount is stored as an Int in "cents" (as a term meaning to any minor part of a currency).
 2) It should not be possible to do any math operations of Money of different currencies.
 This is done by a type variable in the constructor.
 Currently any type can be added as a currency, though the library does come with a set of currencies.
 Typeclasses might help tighting up this API in the future.
 3) Regular division of Money is tough and doesn't quite make sense because you can't have half a penny.
-Instead we allow splitting Money where whole remainder is added to one of the chunks: 10 split into 3, results in 3 new Money types, 2 where the amount is 3 and 1 where the amount is 4.
+Instead we allow splitting Money where whole remainder is added to one of the chunks: 10 split into 3, results in 3 new Money types, 2 where the amount is 3 and 1 where the amount is 4. _Note that there are cases where fractional pennies make sense, but that has not been the focus here._

 ## API